Pesaha Appam / Indriappam (Indari Appam) and Pesaha Paal

-Add the ground coconut and the other paste to the rice flour mix, while it is warm and combine well to form a thick consistency.
-No more water is required.
+Add the ground coconut and Urad dal paste to the rice flour mix, while it is warm and combine well to form a thick consistency.
+No more extra water is required.
 Use a whisk to mix and combine without lumps.
 Grease a plate and spread the thick batter evenly on the plate and place the cross on top after saying the Lord’s prayer (Our Father..).and making the sign of cross.
 Do not keep the batter for long.
 You need to steam it immediately.

 Cook in a steamer/ Appachembu for 10 -15 minutes.

 For Pesaha Paal, melt the Jaggery in 1 glass water.
 Strain and keep in a sauce pan.
 Wash the rice and drain.
 Toast the rice in a dry kadai.
 Stir till the rice pop up.
 Add crushed dried ginger and cumin.
 Toast and allow to cool.

 Grind this to a fine powder.
-Combine the melted jaggery and coconut milk in a steel pot and stir well.
+Combine the melted jaggery and thin coconut milk (1 cup) in a steel pot and stir well.
 Mix the grounded rice powder in 1 cup thin coconut milk, sieve and add to the mixture and stir well till it thickens.
 Discard the residue.
 Make a cross with the blessed palm leaf and put into this paal.
 Add thick coconut milk ( 1 Cup) and stir well.
 Switch off the flame when hot.
 Lastly add the powdered cardamom.Cover and keep aside.

 The head of the family should cut the Appam and dip it in Pesaha Paal and serve to other members after prayers.
 God Bless!!